gitandrew07/fixedwads/README.md

 # fixedwads
-Page with remastered and fixed wads for vWii and Wii The creators will be credited on the web page
+Page with remastered and fixed wads for vWii and Wii.

+The creators will be credited on the web page